articleIcon-icon

 Key takeaways

 Open enrollment is a time you designate for employees to review and adjust their benefits plans.
-This typically includes health insurance, retirement funds, and perks like flexible saving accounts (FSAs).
-Employers may amend their benefit plans ahead of this time and the majority say they plan to do so in 2024.
+This typically includes health insurance, retirement funds, and perks like flexible spending accounts (FSAs).
+Employers may amend their benefit plans ahead of this time, and the majority say they plan to do so.

 There’s no set time for open enrollment.
-However, the US Health Insurance Marketplace usually runs theirs from November 1st through to January 15th.
+However, the US Health Insurance Marketplace usually runs theirs from November 1 through January 15.
 Most employers schedule their enrollment time to coincide with these dates.

 Businesses typically hold open enrollment for two to four weeks to give employees sufficient time to review their options and choose new plans.
 Some may extend this period to a month.